Uncle-Uee/uncle-uee/README.md

 # Hi 👋, I am Ubaidullah Effendi-Emjedi (Uee)

 ![](https://komarev.com/ghpvc/?username=uncle-uee)
-- 🔭 I’m currently working on a few games and a few things in-between
+- 🔭 I’m currently working on a Design Patterns in Unity and Python Django
-- 🌱 I’m currently learning way to many things, but learning CPP to use Unreal!
+- 🌱 I’m currently focusing on my Thesis and learning some Backend tech like Python Django and Java SpringBoot!
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Unity Development
 - 📫 How to reach me: LinkedIn or Discord (Uee#2899)